Robert Atherton (civil servant): 1835-1845

 During 1841, the Colombo Observer published a letter to the editor where an unnamed individual vented their frustration towards the Mackenzie administration, criticising Atherton's legal credentials, by stating:

 "We are credibly informed that a gentleman was raised to Judgeship of the District Court of Ceylon with a salary of £1,000 per annum, who was brought up to the profession of a seaman, and who was destitute of the commonest requisites for his legal office".

 Nevertheless, for 29 years, he dutifully served in the British Colonial administration on the island in a variety of roles.

 Atherton has been attributed by his contemporaries for his efforts, with great goodwill, for distributing funding from the colonial treasury over numerous years to assist the Vedda with a means of cultivating the soil.
 He worked closely with Reverend Ralph Stott of the Wesleyan Mission of Batticaloa to direct the good work towards the Vedda Mission.
 Stott was fluent in Tamil and the son of Ralph Stott (1839-1877), the inventor.
 Atherton was of the belief that Christianity would serve as a means of civilisation, so he took missionaries with him into the jungle, where many of the Vedda lived in poor conditions.
 For Atherton and his wife, Eleanor, Reverend Ralph Stott had nothing but the highest praise.

 Atherton was a religious man.
 He and his wife joined the Wesleyan Congregation in Batticaloa during 1841.
 This coincided with the erection of the first monument to commemorate the landing of the first Methodist missionary, Reverend William Ault in 1814.

 Contemporarily known as Batticaloa Gate, the design has a distinct resemblance to the Gateway of India in Mumbai.

 Atherton’s position at the head of local government was advantageous to the Wesleyan’s.
-He became a very enthusiastic lay worker and was described as having active zeal and enthusiastic in this role.
+He became a very enthusiastic lay worker and was described as zealous and highly enthusiastic in this role.
 His faith became intertwined with his role as the leading colonial government official in the region where he promoted social advancement of the Coast Veddas and an isolated group known as the Bintenne Veddas who had been marginalised by other ethnic groups.
 Atherton introduced both groups to new farming methods, in tandem with his missionary work.

 In November 1842, Atherton wrote to the English Wesleyan Mission informing them that the Vedda mission had made substantial progress:

 "Everything is going on there quietly — they are busy cultivating grains, and I have sent them a good supply of coconut palms."

 At the time of writing this letter, Atherton was making preparations to establish a third Vedda village with its own school, and to settle another 40 to 60 families over the course of 1843.

 During 1844, the Morning Star or “Uthayatharakai”, the first Tamil newspaper on the island and second Tamil newspaper in the world, published a letter to the editor from Aliquis on the state of Christianity in Batticaloa and the progress made by the church, with Robert Atherton Esq. of the Ceylon Civil Service occupying the chair, and addressing the numerous auditory convened.